Chemsex: how to stay safer and get back in control

 Using drugs to get to sleep, raise your mood or as a pick-me-up through the week raises your risk of problematic drug use.

-Remember – it’s normal to feel crap after a weekend of chems and no sleep.
+Remember – it’s normal to feel rubbish after a weekend of chems and no sleep.
 You just need to get through it.

 Distract yourself from cravings